calidude25/settings/README.md

 # settings

-backup of bash_profile and bash_rc files
+backup of bash_profile and bashrc files